fedir/fedir.github.com/_posts/2014-01-06-gitlab-projects-management-from-shell.md

 - gitlab
 ---

-If You would like to script Gitlab projects creation, You could manage Gitlab and its projects from shell
+If You would like to script Gitlab group and projects creation, users management, You could manage Gitlab and its projects from shell.

 For actual version of Gitab, I could recommend python-gitlab, which works flawessly with Gitlab API V3.